-We look The main point to remember is that we were all new at one time!
+The main point to remember is that we were all new at one time!
 We welcome questions and discussion of points that may be puzzling to you - they may be matters we all want to know about as well, or they could be issues that we have worked out and we can explain them to you.
-We look forward to seeing you at our next meeting.